aiqbal34/GitGud/README.md

 ### Isa Bukhari
 Done:
-- Researched backend option to Firebase
+- Researched Actors and how to implement
-- Implemented Settings Page UI
+- Fixed UI bugs
-- Implemented EnterOTPView
+- Created connections view and tab for requests

 To Do:
-- Create a connection View
 - Polish Overall UI
+- Implement accept request functionality
+- Fix prompt for AI api request

 Blocks: